j-hui/fidget.nvim/doc/fidget.md

 ## Commands

-#### FidgetKill
+#### FidgetClose

 Closes ongoing fidget(s) (i.e., it has incomplete tasks), removing its spinner.
-Arguments can be given to kill specific fidgets, e.g.,:
+Arguments can be given to close specific fidgets, e.g.,:

 ```
-:FidgetKill null-ls rust-analyzer
+:FidgetClose null-ls rust-analyzer
 ```

-If no arguments are provided, all sources will be killed.
+If no arguments are provided, all sources will be closed.

 This command is primarily useful for clearing the UI when tasks appear to be unresponsive (see https://github.com/j-hui/fidget.nvim/issues/28).